nhoizey/nicolas-hoizey.com/src/about/index.md

 I don't have a theme or subject that really stands out from the others in my photographic production, but I do have **a strong preference for the natural**, whether it's landscapes or urban landscapes, or portraits.

-My portfolio's name is [Photo Synthèse](http://photosynthese.net), and you can also see my photos on [Flickr](https://www.flickr.com/photos/nicolas-hoizey/).
+You can watch my photos in [my own photography portfolio](https://nicolas-hoizey.photo), but also [on Flickr](https://www.flickr.com/photos/nicolas-hoizey/).

 At the end of 2014, I joined the [Photo Club de Draveil](http://photo-club-draveil.fr/), which was being created, and has since participated in several group exhibitions.
 This is a great opportunity to **confront his work to the eyes of complete strangers** (who are much less so now), which seems necessary to me to progress.